All Episodes

 They love Americans.

-Look, we know this is a great, great, great ally.
+This is a great, great, great ally.

-This free trade agreement not being ratified by the Democrats is nothing more than a SOP to United States unions.
+This free trade agreement, not being ratified by the Democrats, is nothing more than a SOP to United States unions.

 Obama lied.

-Government's not targeting union people down there, not assassinating them or any of that.
+The government's not targeting union people down there, not assassinating them or any of that.

-That's just another sop to the American left and the unions, because the unions, you know, they want some payback for all this money.
+That's just another SOP to the American left and the unions because the unions, you know, they want some payback for all this money.

-And that's a dangerous thing in them.
+And that's a dangerous thing.

 Because it's a dangerous future for us.